 As with any wood-fired model, there’s a certain level of hassle involved in lighting and maintaining the flame.
 You will also need to brush the cinders aside to clear space for the pizza or the base will be a bit too ashy.
 But put in the time and attendance and this oven will produce top-rank results time after time.

-Got seven grand knocking about?
+Got six grand knocking about?
 How about this gargantuan but undeniably elegant wood-fired model from Italian pizza oven specialist Alfa?
 Clad in what looks like polished concrete, this gorgeous hand-made hunk of artistic pizza-baking splendour is constructed out of double-thick fireclay, swathes of heat-resistant stainless steel and sheets of iron, taking its combined weight of oven and optional stand to a mammoth 93kgs.
 Not something for the decking, then.

-The Venere’s oven floor dimensions measure in at a substantial 120 x 70cm, and that means it’s cavernous enough to swallow up to six 10-12-inch pizzas in one go.
+The Alfa Venere’s oven floor dimensions measure a substantial 120 x 70cm, and that means it’s cavernous enough to swallow up to six 10-12-inch pizzas in one go.
 Wood fired pizza ovens generally take longer to heat up than their gas-powered rivals and they’re a bit of a faff to light and maintain.
 Also, the cinders from the fire tend to end up all over the main cooking surface and that means constant brushing while setting your hand alight.
 Thankfully, this one comes with a fire grate to contain the cinders and prevent them from collapsing all over the main baking surface.